ceph/ceph/doc/rados/operations/health-checks.rst

 __________________

 Warn if old version(s) of Ceph are running on any deamons.
+It will be a health error if multiple versions are detected.
+This condition must exists for over 1 week by default in order for the health condition to be triggered.
+This allows most upgrades to proceed without falsely see the warning.
+If upgrade is paused for an extended time period, health mute can be used like this
-This will be an expected warning while in the middle of an upgrade.
-A manual upgrade should health mute like this "ceph health mute DAEMON_OLD_VERSION --sticky".
-After upgrading has finish use ceph health unmute DAEMON_OLD_VERSION".
+"ceph health mute DAEMON_OLD_VERSION --sticky".
+In this case after upgrading has finish use "ceph health unmute DAEMON_OLD_VERSION".

 MON_DOWN
 ________